LiteSoul/VuetheCryptos/README.md

 - Minification.

-- Preload styles/scripts to start loading them without blocking page rendering:
+- Preload styles/scripts to start loading them without blocking page rendering

 - Cache some resources for up to a year, after securing it with HTTPS and HTTP/2